kerpekri/homework-for-dotnet-developers/README.md

 # Challenge

 Task is to develop a simple app that handles order placement.
 It should be implemented as a headless web api that exposes following endpoints:
-* Place an order for a product providing desired amount, customers id, expected delivery date
+* Place an order for a DNA testing kit providing desired amount of kits, customer id and expected delivery date
-* List all customers orders
+* List all customer orders

 Discount rules:
-* Product base price is 98.99 EUR
+* DNA testing kit base price is 98.99 EUR
 * Starting from 10 item order there is 5% discount
 * From 50 item order there is 15% discount